aws-samples/amazon-location-samples/athena-udfs/README.md

 # Amazon Location Athena UDFs

 This is a set of _Federated Scalar Batch Functions_ for [Amazon Location Service](https://aws.amazon.com/location/) [Amazon Athena](https://aws.amazon.com/athena/) using the [Athena Query Federation SDK](https://github.com/awslabs/aws-athena-query-federation).
-These User-Defined Functions (UDFs) allow you to geocode and reverse geocode data accessible to Athena from the comfort of SQL.
+These user-defined functions (UDFs) allow you to geocode and reverse geocode data accessible to Athena from the comfort of SQL.

 ## Deploying